Rebeca Méndez: Career

 In 1999 architect Thom Mayne and his office Morphosis commissioned Méndez to create a 25,000 square feet permanent art installation, a mural covering walls and ceilings, in the restaurant Tsunami in Las Vegas.
 Cooper-Hewitt National Design Museum curator Ellen Lupton showcased the work in the first National Design Triennial in New York in 2000.
 In the catalogue 'Design Culture Now' she wrote: "Rebeca Méndez enables two-dimensional surfaces to harbor illusions of depth, endowing them with such physical qualities as translucency and tension.
 From the tidy rectangle of the page to the immersive scenario of an architectural interior, she transforms images from static, self-contained objects to open, flowing fields for visual experience."
 Méndez credits this collaboration with the moment she felt: "Ah, I'm a fine artist.
 This is what I want to do.
 That is really when I began working in parallel as both a designer and as an artist.
 Prior to that moment, I was very much a designer."
 Méndez collaborated again with Morphosis in 2004 to create two murals for the student recreation center at the University of Cincinnati, and this work was exhibited at the Centre George Pompidou in Paris, France, as part of a 2006 retrospective of the work of Thom Mayne and Morphosis.
 This project was the first design to ever receive a Platinum Award at Graphis Magazine.
 It also received an AIGA 365 Award of Excellence in 2007.

 In 1999 Méndez directed and co-wrote the script of the closing scene for Mia Maestro and her character 'Ana Paulis' in Mike Figgis' film Timecode.
 Holly Willis wrote about this collaboration in the now defunct independent film website ifilm.net: "I simply must have her," says director Mike Figgis speaking with the utter charm that only a British accent affords, and the vehemence allowed only to film directors of note.
 "She's extraordinary.
 A poet.
 I couldn't stop listening to her."

 Méndez began teaching as fully tenured professor in the Design Media Arts department for UCLA School of the Arts & Architecture in 2003.

 In 2004, Méndez began working with the Los Angeles Commission on Assaults Against Women (LACAAW), whom she guided toward renaming themselves as Peace Over Violence.
 Her work with the commission has been credited as prompting a 50% increase in donations and earning her the Ideas Over Violence award at the 45th Annual Humanitarian Awards Gala.

-In 2004 Méndez was invited to participate in a competition to design the user interface to the Microsoft Home, which she won.
+In 2004 Méndez was invited to participate in a competition to design the user interface for the Microsoft Home, which she won.

 In 2008, Méndez received a commission from the Los Angeles County Arts Commission, to create a permanent public art installation at the LA County Registrar-Recorder County Clerk.

 In 2010 Méndez received a Mid-Career Fellowship from the California Community Foundation.

 Mendez participated in the first-ever TEDx conference at UCLA in 2011.